apache/datafusion-comet/docs/source/contributor-guide/plugin_overview.md

 ## CometExecRule

-`CometExecRule` attempts to transform a Spark physical plan into a Comet plan.
-This rule is executed against individual query stages when they are being prepared for execution.

-This rule traverses bottom-up from the original Spark plan and attempts to replace each node with a Comet equivalent.
+This rule traverses bottom-up from the original Spark plan and attempts to replace each operator with a Comet equivalent.
 For example, a `ProjectExec` will be replaced by `CometProjectExec`.

 When replacing a node, various checks are performed to determine if Comet can support the operator and its expressions.